Drug metabolism: Drug-drug interactions

+Age

 In general, drugs are metabolized more slowly in fetal, neonatal and elderly humans and animals than in adults.
 Inherited genetic variations in drug-metabolizing enzymes result in different catalytic activity levels.
 For example, N-acetyltransferases (involved in Phase II reactions), individual variation creates a group of people who acetylate slowly (slow acetylators) and those who acetylate quickly (rapid acetylators), split roughly 50:50 in the population of Canada.
 However, variability in NAT2 alleles distribution across different populations is high, and some ethnicities have a higher proportion of slow acetylators.
 This variation in metabolizing capacity may have dramatic consequences, as the slow acetylators are more prone to dose-dependent toxicity.
 NAT2 enzyme is a primary metabolizer of antituberculosis (isoniazid), some antihypertensive (hydralazine), anti-arrhythmic drugs (procainamide), antidepressants (phenelzine) and many more and increased toxicity as well as drug adverse reactions in slow acetylators have been widely reported.
 Similar phenomena of altered metabolism due to inherited variations have been described for other drug-metabolizing enzymes, like CYP2D6, CYP3A4, DPYD, UGT1A1.
 DPYD and UGT1A1 genotyping is now required before administration of the corresponding substrate compounds (5-FU and capecitabine for DPYD and irinotecan for UGT1A1) to determine the activity of DPYD and UGT1A1 enzyme and reduce the dose of the drug in order to avoid severe adverse reactions.

 Dose, frequency, route of administration, tissue distribution, and protein binding of the drug affect its metabolism.

+Disease

 Pathological factors can also influence drug metabolism, including liver, kidney, or heart disease.

 In silico modelling and simulation methods allow drug metabolism to be predicted in virtual patient populations prior to performing clinical studies in human subjects.
 This can be used to identify individuals most at risk from adverse reaction.